denistanjingyu/LTA-Mobility-Sensing-Project/README.md

 - Perform initial cleaning phase such as removing duplicates and converting epoch to date and time
 - Selected raw features: Accelerometer, Gyroscope, Magnetometer
   - Barometer (Not all users have baraometer sensor in their phones)
-  - GPS (Use too much battery power and sampled at vastly different frequency)
+  - GPS Location (Use too much battery power and sampled at vastly different frequency)
-  - Light,
+  - Light sensor (Not useful based on previous literature, affected when mobile in bag or pants etc.)
+  - Pedometer (Only for walking, unable to differentiate once on different vechicles)

 ### Part 3
 - Statistical Feature-Based Approach
    * Data Exploration